Piedmont Civic Association FAQs

 I submitted a comment on an article, but don’t see it posted.
 Where is it?

-Representative comments from the community, or selected portions, may be published, normally within a few days of their submission.
+At times, representative comments from the community, or selected portions, may be published, normally within a few days of their submission.
 The writer’s name will be published with the comment, but the writer’s email address will never be publicly shared.
-PCA reserves the right not to post a submitted comment for any reason.
+Opinions are those of the author.
+PCA reserves the right not to post a submitted comment or opinion for any reason.

-We encourage residents who follow a particular civic topic closely to keep us updated on upcoming hearings and events using the Submit an Event form.
-Some submissions may be posted on the website or sent out in email.
+We encourage residents who follow a particular civic topic to keep us updated on upcoming hearings and local events using the Submit an Event form.

 Does Piedmont Civic Association edit materials submitted by participants?